pancelor/p8x8/README.md

 ## Quickstart

+- Install p8x8 into your Picotron
+	- `load #p8x8`
+	- `save /desktop/p8x8`
-- Put p8x8 and your PICO-8 cartridge into Picotron's filesystem
+- Put your PICO-8 cartridge into Picotron's filesystem
 	- Type `folder` in the Picotron terminal to open the current folder using your host OS
-- Inside Picotron, `load p8x8` then ctrl-r to run
+- Inside Picotron, `load p8x8` and ctrl-r to run
 - Drag mygame.p8 onto the p8x8 window
 - Press the export button
 	- A notepad will likely open up, showing the warnings that p8x8 generated.
-Manually change your p8 file, reimport and export
+Manually change your p8 file, reimport and export.
+See [doc/compat.md](./doc/compat.md) for more info.
-	- The warning system might report warnings for things you've already fixed, or for things that aren't a problem (like code inside comments).
-For a list of the problems it looks for, see `function lint_all` in [warn.lua](https://github.com/pancelor/p8x8/blob/main/src/warn.lua#L74-L89)
+	-
 - Double-click the exported cart to run it!
 	- `load mygame.p64` and check out `main.lua` for more info/options